Frequently asked questions about posting

 - You have been hired out or are on loan from a staffing agency to a business that has its operations here.

-The Swedish Work Environment Authority’s Customer Service cannot make a judgement on questions of whether or not a posting is involved, as there are several different aspects such as tax regulations, social security contribution regulations, and so on that play a role.
+The Swedish Work Environment Authority’s Customer Service cannot judge whether or not a posting is involved, as there are several different aspects such as tax regulations, social security contribution regulations, and so on that matters.
 If you are unsure of whether or not a posting is involved, we recommend that you submit a report to the registry.

 What does “being posted for a limited time” mean?